Paulina Goto: Shelved second studio album and other solo music (2013 to 2015)

+2015 to 2020

 In 2015, it was announced that Paulina will sing once again the main song for a Barbie movie, "Barbie Campamento Pop".

 On 7 October 2015, Goto filmed the music video for Mi corazón es un país at Teatro de la Ciudad in Mexico City.
 The video was directed by Pedro Damián.
 The song was later released on iTunes and Spotify on 11 November 2015 for digital download and streaming.
 The music video was released on 29 April 2016.
 In early May 2016, Goto revealed that the album would contain between 6 and 7 songs in English and Spanish.

 On 4 August 2017, Goto released the single, "Creo en tu amor", on the independent record label, "Touristas", with the help of Mexican singer-songwriter, Cecy Leos.
 The song was recorded in late 2015.
 The single is available for digital download on iTunes and other streaming platforms.
 A lyric music video was later released on 16 August 2017.

 In 2018, Goto returned to her music with a new single, 'Tú sigue', released on 4 October 2018 on digital streaming platforms.
 On 14 February 2019, she followed up with her next single, "#Quién?".

-On 11 November 2019, she released the first single, 'Hasta la vista', from her upcoming second album.
+On 11 November 2019, she released the first single, 'Hasta la vista', which was expected for her upcoming second studio album.
+Material from another planned second studio album was later shelved as Goto continued to write new music and sought new producers.

+On a trip to London in 2019, Goto recorded a live EP of songs at the famous Abbey Road Studios in London.
+The EP was released for streaming services worldwide on 17 July 2020 and featured two new self-composed songs and a cover of the Beatles' song, Here Comes the Sun, Goto's first release in English.
+The EP was Goto's first release of a new studio compilation in nearly a decade.